antzGames/Easy-Web-Loader/README.md

 ## Modifying colors

-This section is slightly advance as it requires you to modify the included Custom HTML Shell.
-If you mess up, dont worry, just re-install this plugin and you are back to where you started.
+This section is slightly advanced as it requires you to modify the included Custom HTML Shell.
+If you mess up, don't worry, just re-install this plugin and you are back to where you started.

 The Custom HTML Shell is located here: `res://addons/easy_web_loader/html/index_template.html`